-8.9 Where the 5% requirement does not result in whole numbers of units, the number of affordable dwellings meeting requirement Part M, Category 3 (Wheelchair user dwellings) M4 (3) (2) (b) of Schedule 1 (para 1) to the Building Regulations 2010 (as amended), will be rounded up.

-8.48.10 Wheelchair user dwellings will need to be provided at a range of sizes which is summarised in a Wheelchair Accessible Homes Planning Advice Note and updated annually.

-8.58.11 The development of self-build/custom build properties by individuals or community groups (including Community Land Trusts) can also contribute to meeting the need for additional housing, and provide a more diverse housing stock.
+- 8.9 Where the 5% requirement does not result in whole numbers of units, the number of affordable dwellings meeting requirement Part M, Category 3 (Wheelchair user dwellings) M4 (3) (2) (b) of Schedule 1 (para 1) to the Building Regulations 2010 (as amended), will be rounded up. - 8.10 Wheelchair user dwellings will need to be provided at a range of sizes which is summarised in a Wheelchair Accessible Homes Planning Advice Note and updated annually. - 8.11 The development of self-build/custom build properties by individuals or community groups (including Community Land Trusts) can also contribute to meeting the need for additional housing, and provide a more diverse housing stock.
 Self-build and custom housebuilding means the building or completion by (a) individuals, (b) associations of individuals, or (c) persons working with or for individuals or associations of individuals of houses to be occupied as homes by those individuals.
 But it does not include the building of a house on a plot acquired from a person who builds the house wholly or mainly to plans or specifications decided or offered by that person.
-Based on Chelmsford's current self-build and custom build register of around 4630 new applications each year projected to 204136, 5% of new homes on larger housing schemes should include an element of self-build/custom build plots, to provide for this demand.
+Based on Chelmsford's current self-build and custom build register of around 46 new applications each year projected to 2041, 5% of new homes on larger housing schemes should include an element of self-build/custom build plots, to provide for this demand.
 Where the 5% requirement does not result in whole numbers of unit, the number will be rounded up.
-Selfbuild/custom build homes will need to be provided at a range of costs, sizes and types in accordance with the identified need, which is summarised in a Self-Build and Custom Build Planning Advice Note and updated annually.
-Self-build/custom build homes will not be considered as an alternative to, or replacement for, the affordable housing requirements set out in Policy-DM2.
-Design codes may be required for development proposals containing self-build/custombuild homes.
-Further information on the implementation of Policy DMI-C)i will be set out in the Planning Obligations Supplementary Planning Document.
+Self-build/custom build homes will need to be provided at a range of costs, sizes and types in accordance with the identified need, which is summarised in a Self-Build and Custom Build Planning Advice Note and updated annually. - 8.12 A Community Led Housing Planning Advice Note promotes greater understanding of Community Led Housing and shows the enhanced role that communities can have in influencing increased provision of Community Led Housing.
+It also summaries some of the different approaches in which a community group or organisation can own, manage, or steward homes. - 8.13 A Self-Build and Custom Build Design Code Template has been published for sites with multiple serviced plots or other forms of self-build and custom housebuilding provision, as they will need to be supported by a Design Code at outline planning stage. - 8.14 Self-build/custom build homes will not be considered as an alternative to, or replacement for, the affordable housing requirements set out in Policy DM2.
+Further information on the implementation of Policy DM1 C)i is set out in the Planning Obligations Supplementary Planning Document. - 8.15 There are certain groups of people within the community that need Specialist Residential Accommodation that caters for their specific needs.
+Specialist Residential Accommodation includes housing for older people such as Independent Living schemes for the frail elderly, student accommodation, homes for those with disabilities and support needs, residential institutions and also Gypsy and Travellers who, for cultural reasons, choose to live in caravans. - 8.16 The Council will refer to the latest assessments of housing need and will work with Essex County Council to identify the housing need for, and to secure provision of, suitable sites for Specialist Residential Accommodation.
+Such assessments include the Joint Strategic Needs Assessment (JSNA), the SHNA, the GTAA as well as housing need evidenced in the latest published City Council Housing Strategy.